 Business Casual Accessories

-Business casual for men can be a tricky concept to grasp, but if you follow these 8 tips then it is hard to go wrong.
+Business casual for men can be a tricky concept to grasp.
+If you follow these 8 tips then it is hard to go wrong.
 If you’re starting at a new job look at what your peers and bosses are wearing and use this (paired with our tips) as your guideline.
-One last bit of advice if you’re unsure whether an outfit, or piece of clothing is appropriate, chances are it’s not - you should always air on the side of caution, as it’s always best to be slightly overdressed than slightly underdressed.
-Lastly, you can make sure your feet are always professional and respectable by checking out the Robinson Professional Collection and be sure to follow us on Facebook and Twitter to keep up to date with all our guides and tips.
+One last bit of advice if you’re unsure whether an outfit, or piece of clothing is appropriate, chances are it’s not.
+You should always air on the side of caution, as it’s always best to be slightly overdressed than slightly underdressed.
+Lastly, you can make sure your feet are always professional and respectable by checking out the Robinson Professional Collection.